sohamkor/GithubActivity/README.md

 # Commands We Will Execute

 ### Manual Swap
-    1. This initializes both nginx and web1 (activity_old).
+    1. This initializes both nginx and web1 (activity_old) containers
     Command: ./dorun.sh

     2. This displays all the processes that are running so we can find the port # and display the website